lesleyklassen/protocard/README.md

 # protocard
-A python terminal app build to prototype playing cards for board game development.
+A python terminal app built to prototype playing cards for board game development.